 What it's used for

-Thanks to its translucency, EASYCLEAR is especially useful in situations where being able to see the original through the mould makes a real difference: locating the exact parting line, checking the centring of the piece, or simply working with greater confidence on complex-geometry parts.
-It is compatible with the most common casting materials in the workshop:
+Thanks to its translucency, EASYCLEAR is especially useful in situations where being able to see the original through the mould makes a real difference: locating the exact parting line, controlling piece centring, or simply working with greater confidence on complex geometry parts.
+It is compatible with the most common casting materials used in the workshop:

 - Block moulds for parts with complex geometry or difficult demoulding

-- Cut moulds where translucency allows you to locate the exact parting line before opening
+- Cut moulds where translucency allows you to locate the exact parting plane before opening

 - Plaster and gypsum castings